Yelfive/md-notes/GoLang/Go-Modules-v1.12.md

 v<major>.<minor>.<patch>
 ```

-1. Package major version should be specified in path: `rsc.io/quote/v3`, starts from `v2`
+1. Package major version should be specified in path: `rsc.io/quote/v3`, starts from `v2`.
+   This way, different versions of a package can be used in the same project.

 ## Commands